revou-fsse-feb25/milestone-1-Salthof28/README.md

 # Project Milestone 1

 ## Overview
 This is a personal portfolio website showcasing my skills, education, work experience, and projects.
-The website is designed to provide an overview of my background as a Software Engineer with expertise in programming and industrial automation.
+The website is designed to provide an overview of my background as a Industrial Engineer and electronic engineer with expertise in programming and industrial automation.

 ## Features Implemented
 - **Navigation Bar**: Allows users to easily navigate between sections. (still develop)